My name is Irene and I am the new Seamarc intern at the MDC (Marine Discovery Centre) at Four Seasons Resort Kuda Huraa in the Maldives.

 Last but not least, I want to mention the lovely team at Marine Savers Kuda Huraa; it is wonderful to share my marine passions and experiences with this friendly crew, and without them my internship just wouldn’t be the same!

-I hope you enjoyed my monthly report, and I look forward to sharing my new marine adventures with you next month!
+I hope you enjoyed my monthly report, and I look forward to sharing my new marine adventures with you next month in chapter 2 !